-Pedestrian accidents are common in California and Arizona.
+Pedestrian accidents are common in California.
 Negligent and reckless drivers who injure pedestrians must be held accountable and victims justly compensated.
 That’s where BoyesLegal APC comes in.
 We have extensive experience handling pedestrian accidents and an impressive record of achieving significant settlements and jury awards.

 Once you become our client, we will fight hard to get you the compensation you deserve.
 We handle all injury claims on a contingency basis, so there is never a fee until we recover for you.
 Contact our office today for a no-cost consultation.